george-carlin/abroaders/README.md

 - If a cell is rendered directly from a controller (i.e. it's conceptually equivalent to a Rails view, as opposed to a Rails partial), its name should match the name of the controller action.
 E.g. travel_plans#index should render `TravelPlans::Cell::Index`.
 Otherwise use a descriptive name that won't be confused with a controller action (so no RESTful verbs).
 - Generally, the cell should accept an object that matches the outermost part of its name.
 E.g. if the cell is called `TravelPlan::Cell::FurtherInformation`, it should be called like `TravelPlan::Cell::FurtherInformation.(travel_plan)`, rather than `TravelPlan::Cell::FurtherInformation.(travel_plan.further_information)`.
 I've found it's easier to use this blanket approach and let the cell get the precise data it needs from the `model` than to create cells with a more complex API that inevitably requires a bunch of boilerplate every time the cell is called.
+- Remember that, unlike Rails views, Cells don't escape HTML automatically, so make sure that all user-generated content is escaped before it gets displayed on the page.
+See [HTML Escaping](http://trailblazer.to/gems/cells/api.html#html-escaping) in the Cells docs.

 ## Rails